mongodb/docs-mongodb-shell/source/includes/fact-call-limitations.rst

 Constructors
 ~~~~~~~~~~~~

-The following constructors will not work:
+The following constructors do not work:

 .. code-block:: javascript
    :copyable: false